google/flax/docs/design_notes/module_lifecycle.rst

       return nn.Dense(self.out_size)(h)

 A compact ``Module`` is similar in spirit to a function.
 It offers a concise notation and restricts external interaction to the inputs and return values of the function.
-In this case the concise notation might make it easier for others to understand what the Module is doing.
+In this case the concise notation might make it easier for others to understand what the Module does.
 There is no need to jump back and forth between the ``setup`` and ``__call__`` method to understand what the submodules are doing.
-Instead, simply reading the ``__call__`` method from top to bottom once should provide a clear picture of what the Module is doing.
+Instead, simply reading the ``__call__`` method from top to bottom once should provide a concise overview.
 This can make a significant difference if you are implementing complex Modules with many hyperparameters.
 See `setup or compact <https://flax.readthedocs.io/en/latest/design_notes/setup_or_nncompact.html>`_ for a practical guide on decding between setup and compact.

 Another benefit of defining submodules and/or variables inline is that you can add arguments to your method when constructing variables.
 The most common example of this is using shape information to determine the shape of a parameter like this: